The green innovation for chemical milling

-It is unfortunate to emphasize that green etCHing™ works with an eye for the environment both for the work safety and for the result it obtains:
+It is unfortunate to emphasize that green etCHing® works with an eye for the environment both for the work safety and for the result it obtains:

 = lower pollutant emissions

-The new green etCHing™ is a workmanship studied and developed by Simet, pending application for patent coverage.
+The green etCHing® is a process studied and developed by Simet, for which an international PCT patent was obtained.

-green etCHing™ is a procedure approved by the Mechanichal and Aerospace Engineering Department of Turin Polytechnic.
+green etCHing® is a procedure approved by the Mechanichal and Aerospace Engineering Department of Turin Polytechnic.